embeddedalpha/embeddedalpha/README.md

 </h3>

-<h3> If you like the work I do or if my repos have helped on inspired you consider buying me a coffee 😊 </h3>
+<h3> If you like the work I do or if my repos have helped or inspired you consider buying me a coffee 😊 </h3>

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/kunalsalvi)